tariqamarneh/AI-Quiz-Generator/README.md

 4. **Start Quiz**: Click on start quiz to generate the questions.

-5. **Answer the questions**: Every question have four choices, and one correct answer.
+5. **Answer the questions**: Every question has four choices, and one correct answer.

 6. **Submit Answers**: Once you answered all of the questions, click on submit  Answers to get the result.